-Body tissue that is composed of a greater number of hydrogen atoms are seen well using MR. Thus, MR imaging shows us the spinal cord, and tendons and ligaments in the knee and shoulder and brain tissue well but not the skull bone.
+Body tissue that is composed of a greater number of hydrogen atoms are seen well using Magnetic Resonance Imaging .
+Thus, MR imaging shows us the spinal cord, and tendons and ligaments in the knee and shoulder and brain tissue well but not the skull bone.

-Brain tissue that is dying from loss of blood supply and tumors of the brain are best seen on MR imaging.
+Brain tissue that is dying from loss of blood supply and tumors of the brain are best seen on Magnetic Resonance Imaging.
 Neurological diseases of the brain, like Multiple Sclerosis, are detectable on MR imaging and present as plaque deposits on the brain surface.

-This makes MRI the modality used to look for neurological conditions and abnormalities.
+This makes Magnetic Resonance Imaging the modality used to look for neurological conditions and abnormalities.
 It’s also used to look at bone marrow (inside the femur bone for example) but not the dense outer layer of bone; CT is used for that.

 Magnetic Resonance Imaging is also used to evaluate internal organs and arteries in the neck and brain.
 IV contrast, different than what is used in CT, can also be used to fill the arteries for further evaluation when needed.